 Never underestimate a puppy’s ability to learn.
 Between three weeks and sixteen weeks of age, puppies go through what’s called the “critical socialization period.”
-For this 3-month period of their lives, puppies are knowledge sponges, soaking up information about the world as fast as it is presented to them.
+As a trainer, I’ve worked with many puppies, and these are the key tips I offer to dog owners in terms of how to socialize a puppy.

 Whether you know it or not, you started training your puppy the moment you brought them home.
 Since pups are rarely taken from their mothers before 6 weeks (and more often, not before 8 weeks), their training, in fact, began before you even met.